ymcaPrabhu/DeepResearch/README.md

 }
 ```

-The repo is contributed by [Jialong Wu](https://callanwu.github.io/), if you have any questions, please feel free to contact via jialongwu@alibaba-inc.com or jialongwu@seu.edu.cn or create an issue.
+The repo is contributed by [Jialong Wu](https://callanwu.github.io/), if you have any questions, please feel free to contact via wujialongml@gmail.com or create an issue.

 ## 🌟Misc